Aerial Vision-Language Navigation with a Unified Framework for Spatial, Temporal and Embodied Reasoning: Related Works

 \subsection{Aerial Vision-and-Language Navigation}

 Aerial navigation has attracted growing attention, with early efforts focusing on conventional tasks such as obstacle avoidance \cite{lindqvist2021obstacleavoidance, zhang2025obstacleavoidancenature} and object tracking \cite{wang2019targettracking,savkin2023effective} based on onboard cameras or GPS signals.
 Recent advances explore language-guided aerial navigation, aiming to empower UAVs to interpret and execute natural language instructions in large-scale, open-world scenarios \cite{liu2023aerialvln}.
-This task introduces additional challenges beyond visual navigation, such as grounding language instructions into visual perception and continuous control, performing temporal reasoning, and aligning multimodal information for robust decision-making.
+This task introduces additional challenges beyond visual navigation, including grounding language instructions in visual observations, reasoning over temporal context, and aligning multimodal information for robust decision-making.